Today's Articles

 At CBS, he was an ardent champion of contemporary art, commissioning on-air art and title cards by modern artists.
 “The door is open for artists on TV,” he proclaimed in 1954.
 One example was the creation of the "To Tell the Truth man" icon used during that show's 1956-1978 seasons.
 He was a member of the Institute of Graphic Arts (AIGA).
 In 1960, he began to work in advertising and went on to design the Clio Award and receive seven of them.
 In 1960, he moved to BBDO as the TV group art supervisor.
 In 1963, he became the VP-senior art director at the major firm McCann Erickson.
 In 1963, he was the first Black to design a postage stamp for the United States Postal Service.

 The design commemorated the centennial of the Declaration of the Emancipation Proclamation with a simple design of a broken chain in black on a blue background.
 He attended a White House ceremony where President John F. Kennedy introduced the stamp.
-In 1970, McCann Erickson laid him off because of the economic downturn of the time.
+In 1970, McCann Erickson laid him off because of the economic downturn.
 Olden had a mixed legacy in terms of race.
 Despite his position at McCann Erickson, he tended to avoid pressing racial issues or pressing firms to hire Blacks, saying acceptance into the industry is a matter of talent.

 His stance on race often earned him the description of being arrogant and standoffish.
 However, in 1970, he sued his former employer, McCann Erickson, for wrongful termination caused by discrimination.
 He cited the dissolution of the Professional Advisory Council (PAC), of which he was a member, as a conscious decision not to allow him to move up in the company, thereby keeping him at the level at which he joined the company.